8 of the best Devon dog walks during lockdown

 PUBLISHED: 10:47 19 May 2020 | UPDATED: 10:54 20 May 2020

-Read on for Natalie Millar-Partridge’s pick of the best Devon dog walks in the area, starting or finishing at a proper, doggie friendly pub
+Read on for Natalie Millar-Partridge’s pick of the best Devon dog walks in the area, make sure to abide with social distancing rules

 1) Parke to Lustleigh - 6.8 miles